France–Qatar relations

 France–Qatar relations are the bilateral relations between France and the Qatar.
 The first embassy to be established was the Qatari embassy in France in 1972, and the first bilateral agreement was signed in 1974.
 Qatar has marked various concurrences with France, covering all areas such as cultural, political, economical, academic, scientific and military agreements.
 The nations are tied in a key discourse protocol, where conversation over various issues of significance to the two capitals are occurring consistently.

 History

 France–Qatar relations unofficially date back to Qatar's independence on 21 September 1971, when Qatar's representative to the UN, Hassan Kamel, delivered his country's admittance speech to the UN in French.
 Qatar established its first embassy in France in 1972, and made its first presidential visit to France in 1974.

 Diplomatic representation

 Qatar has had an embassy in France since 1972, situated in Rue de Tilsitt, Paris.
 The current Qatari ambassador to France is Ali bin Jassim Al-Thani who succeeded Khalid bin Rashid Al-Mansouri who held post from 2017 to 2019.
-France's embassy is based in the West Bay district of Doha, and is headed by the French ambassador to Qatar, Franck Gellet.
-He is the successor of Eric Chevallier.
+France's embassy is based in the West Bay district of Doha, and is headed by the French ambassador to Qatar, Jean-Baptiste Faivre.
+He is the successor of Franck Gellet.